Lup-Events/lup.switch/api/Readme.md

-# AWS Lambda Custom Runtime Function Project

-This starter project consists of:
-* Function.cs - contains a class with a Main method that starts the bootstrap, and a single function handler method
+# ASP.NET Core Web API Serverless Application

+This project shows how to run an ASP.NET Core Web API project as an AWS Lambda exposed through Amazon API Gateway.
+The NuGet package [Amazon.Lambda.AspNetCoreServer](https://www.nuget.org/packages/Amazon.Lambda.AspNetCoreServer) contains a Lambda function that is used to translate requests from API Gateway into the ASP.NET Core framework and then the responses from ASP.NET Core back to API Gateway.

+For more information about how the Amazon.Lambda.AspNetCoreServer package works and how to extend its behavior view its [README](https://github.com/aws/aws-lambda-dotnet/blob/master/Libraries/src/Amazon.Lambda.AspNetCoreServer/README.md) file in GitHub.

+### Configuring for API Gateway HTTP API ###

+API Gateway supports the original REST API and the new HTTP API.
+In addition HTTP API supports 2 different payload formats.
+When using the 2.0 format the base class of `LambdaEntryPoint` must be `Amazon.Lambda.AspNetCoreServer.APIGatewayHttpApiV2ProxyFunction`.
+For the 1.0 payload format the base class is the same as REST API which is `Amazon.Lambda.AspNetCoreServer.APIGatewayProxyFunction`.
+**Note:** when using the `AWS::Serverless::Function` CloudFormation resource with an event type of `HttpApi` the default payload format is 2.0 so the base class of `LambdaEntryPoint` must be `Amazon.Lambda.AspNetCoreServer.APIGatewayHttpApiV2ProxyFunction`.

+### Configuring for Application Load Balancer ###

+To configure this project to handle requests from an Application Load Balancer instead of API Gateway change the base class of `LambdaEntryPoint` from `Amazon.Lambda.AspNetCoreServer.APIGatewayProxyFunction` to `Amazon.Lambda.AspNetCoreServer.ApplicationLoadBalancerFunction`.

+### Project Files ###

+* serverless.template - an AWS CloudFormation Serverless Application Model template file for declaring your Serverless functions and other AWS resources
 * aws-lambda-tools-defaults.json - default argument settings for use with Visual Studio and command line deployment tools for AWS
+* LambdaEntryPoint.cs - class that derives from **Amazon.Lambda.AspNetCoreServer.APIGatewayProxyFunction**.
+The code in
+this file bootstraps the ASP.NET Core hosting framework.
+The Lambda function is defined in the base class.
+Change the base class to **Amazon.Lambda.AspNetCoreServer.ApplicationLoadBalancerFunction** when using an Application Load Balancer.
+* LocalEntryPoint.cs - for local development this contains the executable Main function which bootstraps the ASP.NET Core hosting framework with Kestrel, as for typical ASP.NET Core applications.
+* Startup.cs - usual ASP.NET Core Startup class used to configure the services ASP.NET Core will use.
+* web.config - used for local development.
+* Controllers\ValuesController - example Web API controller

 You may also have a test project depending on the options selected.

-The generated Main method is the entry point for the function's process.
-The main method wraps the function handler in a wrapper that the bootstrap can work with.
-Then it instantiates the bootstrap and sets it up to call the function handler each time the AWS Lambda function is invoked.
-After the set up the bootstrap is started.

-The generated function handler is a simple method accepting a string argument that returns the uppercase equivalent of the input string.
-Replace the body of this method, and parameters, to suit your needs.

 ## Here are some steps to follow from Visual Studio:

-(Deploying and invoking custom runtime functions is not yet available in Visual Studio)
+To deploy your Serverless application, right click the project in Solution Explorer and select *Publish to AWS Lambda*.

+To view your deployed application open the Stack View window by double-clicking the stack name shown beneath the AWS CloudFormation node in the AWS Explorer tree.
+The Stack View also displays the root URL to your published application.

 ## Here are some steps to follow to get started from the command line:

 Once you have edited your template and code you can deploy your application using the [Amazon.Lambda.Tools Global Tool](https://github.com/aws/aws-extensions-for-dotnet-cli#aws-lambda-amazonlambdatools) from the command line.
-Version 3.1.4 or later is required to deploy this project.

 Install Amazon.Lambda.Tools Global Tools if not already installed.
 ```